RavishGupta194/Automated-Plant-Watering-System/README.md

 Overview:
 This project is an Arduino-based automated irrigation system that monitors soil moisture levels and controls a motor pump via a relay module to ensure efficient watering.
-The system provides real-time status updates through an LCD display and logs sensor readings via the Serial Monitor.
+The system provides real-time status updates through an LCD display and logs sensor readings via the serial monitor.

 Features:
 Soil Moisture Monitoring – Reads real-time moisture levels from the sensor.